NoxiousKarn/Showerthoughts/README.md

 First, get a shared internet connection via BT or through your host machine.

-If you are running a Pi3 or 4 and have an ETH port just connect that port to your router and follow along.
+(If you are running a Pi3 or 4 and have an ETH port just connect that port to your router and follow along.)

 Copy the commands here and paste them in order in a terminal window. (just right click in the terminal window to paste from clipboard)

+SSH into your pi and follow the configuration below

 ## Configuration